Racial Divide in Retirement

 Published on April 10, 2014

-According to a recent report from the National Institute on Retirement Security, a non-profit organization that fosters a deep understanding of the value of retirement security, most people are not sufficiently prepared to retire.
+from the National Institute on Retirement Security, a non-profit organization that fosters a deep understanding of the value of retirement security, most people are not sufficiently prepared to retire.
 The report drills down into how prepared Americans are for retirement and looks at the disparities in retirement readiness among whites, people of color, and—where data permits—blacks, Latinos, and Asians.
 Here are some of the key findings:

 - Workers of color, in particular Latinos, are significantly less likely than white workers to be covered by an employer-sponsored retirement plan—whether a 401(k) or pension.
 In fact, 54% of black and Asian employees and 38% of Latino employees ages 25-64 work for an employer that sponsors a retirement plan vs. 62% of white employees.
 These disparities are more pronounced in private vs. public sector jobs.

 - At the same time, defined benefit pension coverage appears to be positively associated with the existence of dedicated household retirement savings.

 - Households of color are far less likely to have dedicated retirement savings than white households.
 In fact, 62% of black and 69% of Latino are less likely to have retirement savings compared to 35% of white households.

 - Substantially lower retirement savings were noted in households of color vs. white households, even after controlling for age and income.
 Three out of four black households and four out of five Latino households ages 25-64 have less than $10,000 in retirement savings, compared to one out of two white households.
 And, as households near retirement age, the numbers are not better.
 The per-household average retirement savings balance among households of color ($30,000) is one-fourth that of white households ($120,000).